vladkinoman/just-my-notes/games/gothic_2_pt_log.md

  - could restore protagonist's memory

 Beliar's artifact:
- -the opposite of The eye of Innos
+ - the opposite of The eye of Innos
- -it would be really bad if evil get this item
+ - it would be really bad if evil get this item

 # Prologue